livetrails/targetjs/README.md

 ![first example](https://targetjs.io/img/git1.gif)

 **Important Note**: As you can see, the entire UI and its behavior are defined directly within this single JavaScript file.
 There is no separate HTML or CSS.
+Targets named after HTML style properties or attributes will be mapped to the element’s styles and attributes.

 **Explanation**